There are no affiliate links on PagePipe.

 Minification by itself is harmless.
 It’s removes white space and comments from HTML, CSS and JS code.
 There was a time when minification (white space removal) was significant.
 This was before the days of standard Gzip compression on servers.
 All modern browsers have Gzip activated for decoding or decompressing.
 Before Gzip, white space made a difference of 10 percent to 30 percent reduction in file size.
 In the days of slow dialup modems, programmers hand removed white space and comments.
 That was worthwhile.
 But not any more.

 When compressing a file with Gzip, file reduction is as much as 70 percent.
 Gzip codifies redundancy caused by code duplication.
-Additional white space removal after Gzip compression changes file size less than 1 percent.
+Additional white space removal, after Gzip compression changes, file size is less than 1 percent difference.
 Pretty minuscule benefit.
 So why even do it?
 Well, it doesn’t break anything.

 We’ve done tests.
 After enabling Gzip, minification (white space removal) only reduces file sizes by an extra one percent.
 Small speed reward.

 Doesn’t minification increase the chances of site breakage?